aniketSanap/CBIR/README.md

 <b>2. </b>Ring<br>
 <b>3. </b>Earring<br>
 <b>4. </b>Necklace<br><br>
 Each class contains about 300 images each.
-The similar images returned do not take the class of the image into account which makes this an unsupervised approach.
+The similar images returned do not take the class of the image into account which makes this an unsupervised approach.<br>
+Find my blog post on this project [here](https://aniketsanap.github.io/Content-Based-Image-Retrieval/)